 Greater Victoria

-As a teenager, Ko was exposed to a variety of outdoor adventures through the magic of summer camps in the Rocky Mountains.
-While having wonderful and fun, positive experiences, he also found that he was also growing as a person.
-He noticed that while he was learning the hard skills of what strokes to use in rough waters, he was also learning the soft skills of how to manage fear and anxiety.
-As he learned to track and sneak up to animals, he learned self-regulation.
-With knots, came patience.
+As a teenager, Kostas was first exposed to a variety of outdoor adventures through the magic of summer camps in the Rocky Mountains.
+While having wonderful and positive experiences, he also found that he was growing as a person.
+He noticed that while learning the technical skills of which strokes to use in rough waters, he was also learning the soft skills of how to manage fear and anxiety.
+As Ko learned to track animals, he was learning self-regulation.
+With mastery in knots, came patience.
 Since this realization, Ko has focused on gaining skills, both hard and soft, to add to his toolbox to walk with others on their healing journeys.
 This has led him to work with children and youth over the last 15 years through a variety of approaches, from teaching fire by friction on the west coast, to trapeze in Montreal, and everything in between!
+This passion for growth and supporting others has also led him to join Search and Rescue, where he applies these skills in high-pressure, real-world situations, further refining his ability to manage stress and guide others through challenging experiences.

 Greater Victoria